-For a torsion abelian group $A$, $A^D$ will denote the profinite abelian group $\Hom(A,\Q/\Z)$ endowed with the compact-open topology.
-If $A$ is a profinite abelian group, $A^D$ will denote the torsion group $\Hom_{cont}(A,\Q/\Z)$, where $\Q/\Z$ is endowed with its discrete topology.
-We recall that, by Pontryagin duality, if $A$ is torsion or profinite, there is a canonical isomorphism $A \cong(A^D)^D$.
+For a torsion abelian group $A$, $A^D$ denotes the profinite abelian group $\Hom(A,\Q/\Z)$ endowed with the compact-open topology.
+If $A$ is a profinite abelian group, $A^D$ denotes the torsion group $\Hom_{cont}(A,\Q/\Z)$, where $\Q/\Z$ is endowed with its discrete topology.
+By Pontryagin duality, if $A$ is torsion or profinite, there is a canonical isomorphism $A \cong(A^D)^D$.

 \paragraph{Geometry}